Assessment

 Early Years Foundation Stage (EYFS)

-Ongoing classroom assessment takes place, with the addition of observation sheets.
-Currently, 2 observations are carried out per child per half term, although this may change following the introduction of the new Development Matters / Early Learning Goal documents in September 2021.
-2BuildAProfile is currently utilised to collect photo and video evidence linked to the EYFS outcomes.
 There is a private Facebook page for both parents and school staff to share achievements.
 If a pupil joins us without an EHCP, the EYs team are heavily involved into feeding into the initial assessment, writing reports and supporting parents through the process.

-In Post 16 we also work with parents and other professionals such as the social care transition team to plan for the next steps in each young person’s life, such as college, social care settings, supported living and volunteering or employment.
-As part of this we have developed links with some post 19 providers including local colleges and social care day settings so that young people can experience some of these settings to see what they might like doing, as part of the decision making process.
+In Post 16 we also work with parents and other professionals such as the SEND team and social care transition team to plan for the next steps in each young person’s life, such as college, social care settings, supported living and volunteering or employment.
+As part of this we have developed links with some Post 19 providers including local colleges and social care day settings so that young people can experience some of these settings to see what they might like doing, as part of the decision making process.